 The title of the article may look unrealistic but you may find an answer towards the end.
 Revenue Cycle Management (RCM) has been a problem area for many practices and most of them leave the money on the table without even realizing that they have a problem.
-An assessment of your practice operations would help you reengineer your operations and align it with your strategic and tactical needs.
-By understanding the common issues in RCM, followed by a systematic approach to identify your own needs, you will be able to define the right kind of RCM strategy for your practice.
+An assessment of your practice operations would help you re-engineer your operations and align them with your strategic and tactical needs.
+By understanding the common issues in RCM, followed by a systematic approach to identifying your own needs, you will be able to define the right kind of RCM strategy for your practice.

 Common issues with the healthcare Revenue Cycle Management

 - Lack of trained staff: Who would like to lose hard-earned revenues through simple mistakes?
-Even if you have employed the RCM technologies, these tools would only be as good as the people using it.
-Your revenue cycle is like a supply chain; a simple mistake by a person gets magnified as it moves through the entire cycle and adversely affect your bottom-line.
-Incorrect patient demographics/insurance information, incomplete eligibility verification, coding errors or simply a failure to understand the importance of one’s job and its effect on the revenue can result into repetition of costly mistakes
+Even if you have employed the RCM technologies, these tools would only be as good as the people using them.
+Your revenue cycle is like a supply chain; a simple mistake by a person gets magnified as it moves through the entire cycle and adversely affects your bottom line.
+Incorrect patient demographics/insurance information, incomplete eligibility verification, coding errors, or simply a failure to understand the importance of one’s job and its effect on the revenue can result in the repetition of costly mistakes

-- Lack of effective monitoring and communication between staff: While the typical day in office can be extremely busy, it is critical that everyone understands his/her role in the office’s revenue cycle.
-Therefore, physicians and office managers must have adequate communication and financial reports including A/R, denials, collection and revenues must be reviewed during weekly/monthly meetings.
-The corrective actions must be identified and communicated to each individuals based on their role.
+- Lack of effective monitoring and communication between staff: While the typical day in the office can be extremely busy, it is critical that everyone understands his/her role in the office’s revenue cycle.
+Therefore, physicians and office managers must have adequate communication and financial reports including A/R, denials, collection, and revenues must be reviewed during weekly/monthly meetings.
+The corrective actions must be identified and communicated to each individual based on their role.

 - Payer requirements keep changing: Payer requirements keep changing and keeping up with different payer policies is a challenge.
 RCM team members must have a clear idea of these requirements and update their systems constantly.
-Failure to do so might lead to additional administrative time and delayed payments.
+Failure to do so might lead to the additional administrative time and delayed payments.
 In order to avoid this, providers can utilize guides published by the payers and create their own centralized knowledge base and automated systems.
-Alternatively, the providers can rely on outside RCM companies for their expertise, tools and time to handle thousands of claims based on payer specific policies.
+Alternatively, the providers can rely on outside RCM companies for their expertise, tools, and time to handle thousands of claims based on payer-specific policies.

-- Inefficient Accounts Receivables (A/R) practices: Account receivable is the vital part of any business.
-Many practices do not employ diligent A/R follow up practices, resulting into large amount of money being left on the table.
+- Inefficient Accounts Receivables (A/R) practices: Account receivable is a vital part of any business.
+Many practices do not employ diligent A/R follow-up practices, resulting in a large amount of money being left on the table.
 Improper insurance coordination, lagging collection times, and inconsistent follow-up are the contributing factors that adversely affect your revenue cycle.
-Write-offs needs to be handled carefully and must not be used to make A/R figure favorable at the cost of overall revenues.
-However insignificant is the write-off amount, when they accumulate over period it affects overall income.
+Write-offs need to be handled carefully and must not be used to make the A/R figure favorable at the cost of overall revenues.
+However insignificant is the write-off amount, when they accumulate over the period it affects overall income.

 Checklist to identify problem areas in your RCM process

-The above listed problem areas in RCM process may be common to many practices.
-However, identifying your own pain points is crucial before taking a decision.
+The above-listed problem areas in the RCM process may be common to many practices.
+However, identifying your own pain points is crucial before making a decision.
 Here is a simple checklist that would help you evaluate your practice operations:

 - Does your staff collect the patient co-pays in timely manner?